Consumer culture of China: History

 Consumer culture emerged in China in the final years of Qing Dynasty, when China's self-imposed autarky was gradually demolished by a series of foreign invasions.
 Along with western industrial capitalist enterprises came manufactured goods from the west and Japan, hence the emergence of consumer culture, Lifestyles were radically transformed when industrial products became readily available at much cheaper prices than local goods made in traditional ways.
 Consumerism in the late imperial and Republican eras were heavily intertwined with the process of establishing China as a nation, despite the absence of tariff tools due to China ceding its sovereignty to major world powers after substantial military failures.

 The Republican era saw the establishment of commercial advertisements and brand hierarchies, especially globally famous brands.
-When the Chinese Communist Party (CCP) came to power in 1949, trade with foreign countries was cut or greatly reduced due to the Korean War and subsequent sanctions, leading to the diminishing of foreign brands in China, although existing users still cherished items such as Parker pens, Singer sewing machines and numerous Swiss wristwatches, and many items still found their way to China during the Mao era in smaller quantities.
+When the Chinese Communist Party (CCP) came to power in 1949, trade with foreign countries was cut or greatly reduced due to the Korean War and subsequent sanctions, leading to the diminishing of foreign brands in China, although existing users still cherished items such as Parker pens, Singer sewing machines, and numerous Swiss wristwatches, and many items still found their way to China during the Mao era in smaller quantities.

 Consumerism and consumer culture did not demise during the Mao era.
-Brand hierarchies were replaced by a series of Chinese brands ran by state owned enterprises.
-During this period forms of consumer culture altered in response to the country's political atmosphere, which emphasizes hard work and frugal living (艰苦朴素).
+Brand hierarchies were replaced by a series of Chinese brands run by state-owned enterprises.
+During this period, forms of consumer culture altered in response to the country's political atmosphere, which emphasizes hard work and frugal living (艰苦朴素).
 Fetishism, or the worship of commodities, continued to exist in various forms.
-For instance, ownership of a wristwatch was connected to privileged social status, since watches were not only expensive but also requires coupons.
-For women, mastery in using sewing machines was considered to be highly favorable, as being able to sew would indicate likelihood of being a better wife.
-Throughout Mao era, uneven distribution of industrial products continued to enlarge the three main social differences: urban vs. rural; industrial vs. agricultural and intellectual vs. manual labor (三大差别) that the party claimed it would try to bridge.
+For instance, ownership of a wristwatch was connected to privileged social status, since watches were not only expensive but also required coupons.
+For women, mastery in using sewing machines was considered to be highly favorable, as being able to sew would indicate the likelihood of being a better wife.
+Throughout the Mao era, uneven distribution of industrial products continued to enlarge the three main social differences: urban vs. rural, industrial vs. agricultural, and intellectual vs. manual labor (三大差别) that the party claimed it would try to bridge.

-After the reform and opening, China underwent drastic economic changes that fueled the emergence of a large, vibrant and diverse commodity economy and the rise of consumer culture, including a growing interest in luxury brands.
-However, the rise of consumerism came with a range of negative externalities, including economic inequalities increased as a new elite class rise through rent seeking and privatization of state assets.
+After the reform and opening, China underwent drastic economic changes that fueled the emergence of a large, vibrant, and diverse commodity economy and the rise of consumer culture, including a growing interest in luxury brands.
+However, the rise of consumerism came with a range of negative externalities, including economic inequalities that increased as a new elite class rise through rent-seeking and privatization of state assets.
 Within two decades China transformed from a poor but rather economically egalitarian socialist country to a market economy in which Gini coefficients, a measure of income inequality, keep rising.